apache/cassandra-java-driver/manual/mapper/entities/README.md

 #### Computed properties

-Annotating an entity property with [@Computed] indicates that when retrieving data with a [@Select]-annotated method that this property should be set to the result of a computation on the Cassandra side, typically a function call:
+Annotating an entity property with [@Computed] indicates that when retrieving data with the mapper this property should be set to the result of a computation on the Cassandra side, typically a function call:

 ```java
 private int v;